-- 3. Identify the serial port(s) with the modem(s).

-- 4. Type smit tty

 - 5. Select add tty

 - 6. Select RS232

 - 7. Select Baud rate 9600 or higher.

 - 8. Select login enable and set the flow control to RTS.

 - 9. Commit the selections and set up any other needed serial ports.

 - 10.Exit SMIT.

-Appendix C. Modem Configurations
+Appendix B. Modem Configurations

-The Service Processor is designed to place little demand on an attached modem, thereby increasing the setup and connection success rates.
+The SP is designed to place little demand on an attached modem, thereby increasing the setup and connection success rates.